louishenrifranc/C-Style/tensorflow.md

 # Graph and Session
 * A graph defines the computation.
 It doesn’t compute anything, it doesn’t hold any values, it just defines the operations that you specified in your code.
 * A session allows to execute graphs or part of graphs.
 It allocates resources (on one or more machines) for that and holds the actual values of intermediate results and variables.
+One can create a session with tf.Session, and be sure to use a context manager, or tf.Session.close(), because all ressources of the session are saved.
+To run some graph element, you should use the function .run(graph_element, feed_dic), it return values, or list of values, if a list of graph elements was passed.

 # Variable
 ## Some parameters